 First, it’s incredibly important to me that my clients and I mesh since we work closely together during the design process.
 Who wants to work closely with someone they don’t enjoy being around?
 It can affect the inspiration and connection, which are crucial to creativity.

 Therefore, the discovery call is a great way to get a feel for each other.
 After the call, I follow my gut, and if everything feels right, then I send the design proposal details based on the conversation.
 When my potential clients agree with the proposal and pricing, then contracts are signed (to protect both parties), and a deposit (amount varies based on the project) is required to begin working.

-A client who is is ideal!
+A client who is open to my ideas + expertise is ideal!

 Next, an on-boarding scheduling link and questionnaire to be completed by the client are sent to book a time to chat via Zoom or phone (whatever the client’s preference).
 The point of this call is to set clear boundaries, expectations of communication, feedback, deadlines, and answer any other questions either party may have.

 - Brand message

 What's your story?

 Zone of Inspiration

 Get ready, I’m going to get WooWoo.
 Ok, you were warned 😉.